stefanoborini/stefanoborini.github.io/_posts/2019-03-14-bad-practices-in-legacy-code.md

 ---
 category: fortran
+title: Bad practices in Fortran legacy code (incomplete)
 ---
-# Bad practices in legacy code
+# Bad practices in Fortran legacy code

 I have my fair experience with legacy Fortran code, and still I can't wrap my head around some practices, in particular when it comes to understand the logic